 Wonder if you’re going to get wrinkles or skin damage?
 Take a look at your mom’s face.
-Research has shown that male and female skin ages differently due to different hormones.
+Male and female skin ages differently due to different hormones, according to a study published in Dermato-Endocrinology.
 “Your mother’s ability to break down collagen and the age when it started breaking down—the age when she got wrinkles—are passed down to you, as well as the pattern of collagen breakdown: Did she get wrinkles around her eyes first, or deeper lines around her mouth?” says dermatologist Purvisha Patel, MD, creator of Visha Skin Care.
-“Looking at pictures of her as she ages helps you understand how to combat your aging process.”
+“Looking at pictures of her as she ages will help you understand how to combat your aging process.”
 Daily sunscreen and an anti-aging serum with retinol, vitamin C, ferulic acid, and vitamin E work to fight these genetic effects, she says.
-In addition, your skin type, passed down from your mother and your father, can affect your chances of sun damage and skin cancer.
+In addition, your skin type—passed down from your mother and your father—can affect your chances of sun damage and skin cancer.
 Those with fairer skin are most at risk.

 If you’re aware of what psychologists wish you knew about depression, you might already know that depression is diagnosed twice as often in women as in men, possibly as a result of hormonal fluctuations and women’s response to trauma and stress.
-“Another important aspect in gender studies shows that women have a more chronic course of depression than do men,” says psychologist Deborah Serani, PsyD, award-winning author of Living With Depression.
+“Another important aspect in gender studies shows that women have a more chronic course of depression than do men,” says psychologist Deborah Serani, PsyD, author of Living With Depression.
 “This means that females experience depression more often and for a longer duration of time than males.”
-Plus, it’s genetically linked, with Harvard Medical School experts noting that certain genetic mutations associated with depression occur only in women.
+Plus, it’s genetically linked—certain genetic mutations associated with depression occur only in women, according to a study published in Social Psychiatry and Psychiatric Epidemiology.
 So if your mother had depression, you should be on the lookout for symptoms, and get treatment if needed.
 “This is why knowing your family medical history is so important to become proactive about your own personal health,” Dr. Serani says.
 Here are the signs you’re healthy from every type of doctor.

 Women are more likely to have the eye condition glaucoma, and are also more likely to be visually impaired or blind from it, says the American Academy of Ophthalmology (AAO).
 Thanks to menopause, women are also more likely to have dry eye syndrome, which frequently occurs with glaucoma.
-Plus, glaucoma runs in families—so if your mom (or dad) has it, be sure to let your eye doctor know, and get screened for it regularly.
-“You are at higher risk for developing glaucoma and [another eye condition] macular degeneration if your mother had it,” says Dr. Sontag.
+Plus, glaucoma runs in families—so if your mom (or dad) has it, be sure to let your eye doctor know, and get screened for it regularly, Dr. Sontag says.
+“You are at higher risk for developing glaucoma and [another eye condition] macular degeneration if your mother had it,” he says.
 “Just like everything else, there are other lifestyle factors that contribute as well.”
 The AAO says to also avoid smoking to reduce your risk.

 There are multiple reasons you might have a migraine, and your mother is just one of them.
-According to the Mayo Clinic, women are three times more likely than men to have migraines, likely because of hormonal fluctuations.
+Women are three times more likely than men to have migraines, likely because of hormonal fluctuations, according to the Migraine Research Foundation.
 The National Headache Foundation notes that 70 to 80 percent of migraine sufferers have a relative who gets the debilitating attacks as well.
-“One of the main risk factors for migraines is family history of migraines,” Dr. Sontag says.
+“One of the main risk factors for migraines is a family history of migraines,” Dr. Sontag says.
 “So yes, if your mother has migraines, you are more likely to develop them as well.”
-Emerging research is identifying how and why genetics play a role, with one large international study suggesting it may have to do with how the blood vessels function in the brain.
+Emerging research is identifying how and why genetics play a role.
+It may have to do with how the blood vessels function in the brain which may lead to migraines, according to a study published in Nature.
 But until we know more, if your mother suffers from migraines, you can try to reduce your risk by limiting other risk factors, like getting regular exercise and sleep, managing stress, and avoiding caffeine and any individual food triggers.

 Nearly two-thirds of those with Alzheimer’s are women, according to the Alzheimer’s Association.
 The exact reasons why are yet unknown, but seem to go beyond the simple fact that women live longer than men.
-Researchers have also found genetic links for Alzheimer’s.
+There is an established genetic link for Alzheimer’s.
 “There are genetic alleles that have been identified that increase risk of developing Alzheimer’s disease,” Dr. Sontag says.
 “A maternal history does increase the risk.”
 The National Institute on Aging reports that if your mother or father has a genetic mutation for early-onset Alzheimer’s (which appears from your thirties to mid-sixties), there’s a 50/50 chance you will inherit it—and if you do, there is a strong possibility of developing the disease.
-If your mother had Alzheimer’s or other dementia, you can reduce your risk by exercising, eating a heart-healthy diet, maintaining social ties, and staying mentally active.
-These are the early signs of Alzheimer’s disease every adult should know.
+If your mother had Alzheimer’s or other dementia, you can reduce your risk by exercising, eating a heart-healthy diet, maintaining social ties, and staying mentally active, they say.

 As with many other aspects of health, the condition of your body is partly genetic, partly environmental.
 So if your mother has a certain body type or weight, you may be more likely to have the same one—but that could be the result of learned behaviors, too.
 “While there is some solid research to support a maternal’s body shape and weight and its influence on her children, this is definitely not the only contributing factor,” Dr. Sontag says.
 “Many times, the lifestyle of the mother is what is learned and passed down to her kids, which includes the way she eats and exercises.”
-So if you grow up eating the same way as you mother, it’s not surprising if you develop a similar body.
-Likewise, the fitness level you can achieve is part hereditary, part lifestyle.
-“Genetics do play a strong role in our muscle make-up,” Dr. Sontag says.
-“No matter how much certain people train, they will never be as fast as Usain Bolt or Michael Phelps.”
-Still, if your mom is overweight, you can help avoid the same fate by eating healthy and exercising, with the goal of being the healthiest you can for your individual body.
+So don’t beat yourself up if your natural body shape and size doesn’t look like a magazine model.
+However, if your mom is overweight, you can help avoid the same fate by eating healthy and exercising, with the goal of being the healthiest you can for your individual body.

 You should also ask your mom if she suffered from postpartum depression after pregnancy.
 Like other aspects of mental health, it may be passed from mother to daughter.
 “Studies show that postpartum depression is genetically linked,” Dr. Serani says.
 “Your risk for PPD increases if your mother, or another family member—sister, aunt—has experienced it.”
-One small study from Johns Hopkins found specific chemical alterations in two genes that, when they occur during pregnancy, can predict whether a woman will develop postpartum depression with 85 percent accuracy.
+Researchers found specific chemical alterations in two genes that, when they occur during pregnancy, can predict whether a woman will develop postpartum depression with 85 percent accuracy, according to a study published in Molecular Psychiatry.
 The researchers hope this will eventually lead to a blood test that can give pregnant women a better indication of their risk—but for now, knowing your family history is important.
 “Ask your mother about her postpartum experiences,” Dr. Serani says.
 “This can informally clue you in to whether or not depression is a risk factor for you.”
 Here are seven dangerous postpartum depression myths.